ScilifelabDataCentre/RDM-guidelines/content/data-resources/_index.md

 ---
 <section> <br>
   <div class="row">
-    <div class="col">Please find below resources concerning repositories, metadata standards and file formats.
-Use filter fields to the left, to limit the resources displayed.
+    <div class="col">In data management planning it is central to identify suitable end repositories for your data, which standards to use to describe your data, as well as the data file formats.
+This data map will help you identify this.
+Note though that the resources are limited to the main EBI repositories, there might be other standards and repositories that are more suitable for other types of data.
+Filter by study type and / or data type, to limit the resources displayed.
       Click the button to the right to inform us of any relevant data resources that are missing from this list.
     </div>
     <div class="col-lg-2">